diffCheckOrg/diffCheck/doc/testing.rst

 DFTesting
 =========

+Ideally, if we add code to the project, we should also add tests (at least unit tests).
 In df we use `CTest` as a test framework managed by Cmake in the file ``cmake/tests.cmake`` to run:

 * `c++ <#cpp_test>`_ tests with `GoogleTest`, and